strategineer/personal-website/content/books/9781598537536/index.md

 The hornyness of it explains part of why it would have had a harder time finding a publisher.

-Russ would have had a much easier time getting published today and having her work be widely read.
+Russ would have had a much easier time getting published today and having her work be more widely read.

-I wouldn't be surprised if the Female Man is her one hit and the rest of her work falling to achieve that high...
+I wouldn't be surprised if the Female Man is her one hit and the rest of her work is where she falled to achieve the popular and critical success of the Female Man...

 After finishing this novel,  I'm going to take a Russ break but I might come back to her work eventually.